cool-tEam-namE-hackathon/AsyncE/README.md

   - Use the group's chat window for instant messaging.
   - Edit or delete messages to keep conversations clear and up-to-date.

-## Running The Artificial Intelligence Model
+## Running The Python Server For Video Editing

+We use Python to concatonate videos, generate thumbnails, and generate subtitles with AI.
-To run the AI model, we would need python installed, specifically version 3.12
+To run the python server, we would need python installed, specifically version 3.10 - 3.12

 Then, we can start our python environment and install the dependencies required by: